 BLACK FACES IN GREEN SPACES

-THE JOURNEY OF BLACK PROFESSIONALS IN GREEN CAREERS
+THE JOURNEYS OF BLACK PROFESSIONALS IN GREEN CAREERS

 BLACK FACES IN GREEN SPACES

-THE JOURNEY OF BLACK PROFESSIONALS IN GREEN CAREERS
+THE JOURNEYS OF BLACK PROFESSIONALS IN GREEN CAREERS

 Inspire young Black Americans to pursue forest and conservation careers by telling the stories of Black Americans who have taken this career path and who have advice and resources to share.

-On August 2, 2021, Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) and Sustainable Forestry Initiative (SFI), signed a Memorandum of Understanding (MOU) with the intention of ensuring young Black Americans have greater opportunities for rewarding careers in the forest and conservation sector.
+On August 2, 2021, Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) and the Sustainable Forestry Initiative (SFI) signed a Memorandum of Understanding (MOU) with the intention of ensuring that Black Americans have greater opportunities for rewarding careers in the forest and conservation sector.

 Explore one of the spotlights from the guide to learn about the type of information included, like: